rittmananalytics/ra_data_warehouse/README.md

 ### Dimension Union and Merge Deduplication Design Pattern

-Customers, contacts, projects and other shared dimensions are automatically created from all data sources, deduplicating by name and merge lookup files using a process that preserves source system keys whilst assigning a unique ID for each customer, contact etc.
+Customers, contacts, projects and other shared dimensions are automatically created FROM all data sources, deduplicating by name and merge lookup files using a process that preserves source system keys whilst assigning a unique ID for each customer, contact etc.

 1. Each set of dbt source module provides a unique ID, prefixed with the source name, and another field value (for example, user name) that can be used for deduplicating dimension members downstream.